Getting Off the Bench and Into the Game

 Even though I was one of the best skaters on the team, I begged my coach to keep me on the bench, where I got really good at watching, fully geared up but never actually in the game.

 Fear can cripple or paralyze promising writers, preventing them from ever truly getting in the game or realizing their full potential.
-Fear can sideline and silence Christians and prevent them from ever sharing the Gospel or hope they have in Jesus Christ.
+Fear can sideline and silence Christians and prevent them from ever sharing the good news or hope they have in Jesus Christ.
 It's tragic and happens to a lot of people in many areas of life.
 I hate to say it.

 But while fear and doubt can wear many faces; the root causes are often the same.